gihadmecha/Student-Database-Management-System/README.md

 # Student Database Management System

-Using C language,
+used C language to build a system on the console screen to help schools to define, store, retrieve, and edit/update student's information available in the database on an on-demand basis.

-Choose from the following:
+Student affairs officer can choose from the following:

         1. Student's Data      (Student's Name is required)
         2. Student's Data      (Student's ID is required)
         3. edit Student's Data (Student's Name is required)